danwflynn/reversi/README.txt

 with slightly different rules), they could extend the ReversiModelImpl class and override the necessary methods.
 In that case, the private fields and methods would need to become protected to be used.
-This current codebase also allows room for a controller and gui to be implemented as they are going to be future assignments.
+This current codebase also allows room for a controller and gui to be implemented as they will be in future assignments.
 In addition to this, the player interface allows extensibility for future implementation with human and AI players.
 The player interface lets players make moves in the game, check their attributes, and see which moves are optimal (likely to be useful for AI version).